ggdagw/supermarket-kata/README.md

 ## Good points

 * The code can handle 'category offers' such as '3 ales for £6'.
-* The code would efficiently scale due to O(1) lookups in hash tables (python dictionaries)
+* The code would efficiently scale due to O(1) lookups in hash tables (python dictionaries).

 ## Points to note